 Here is a summary of the rules to calculate the handicaps.
 These examples refer a handicap run over a distance of 5 miles, but a similar method would be used for any distance, just using different factors.

 - In order to calculate each person’s handicap we take their most recent 10 races and parkruns, or all races and parkruns in the last 6 months if more than 10, but we do not go any further back than 6 handicaps ago

 - The times for those races are converted to 5 mile times.
 To do this we take the race time, divide it by the world record for that distance, and multiply it by the world record for 5 miles.
 So a 10k time is divided by 0:26:51 and multiplied by 0:21:20

 - We take the best of those factored times

 - Clearly the figure is going to be more reliable the more races someone has run.
-For people who have only run 1 race we subtract 5%, for 2 races we subtract 2%, for 3 to 5 races we leave the number unchanged, for 6 or more races we add 1%
+For people who have 6 or more races we add 1%, and for 3 to 5 races we leave the number unchanged.
+For those who have only run 1 or 2 races we used to subtract a percentage but even then we found situations where the person had an unfair advantage so now we assume they have no performances in the system (see notes below).

-- We want to give the opportunity to as many people as possible to win the Handicap, so winners in the past 4 years are penalised.
+- We want to give the opportunity to as many people as possible to win the Handicap, so trophy winners in the past 4 years are penalised.
 For the winner of the previous handicap we subtract 5%, for the one prior 4%, prior to that 3%, then decreasing gradually to 0.1% before being erased.

 - We then reduce this to the next lowest 15 seconds